Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Results

 In summary, the simulations shown demonstrate that LSPARCOM yields a robust and accurate reconstruction, comparable or better than the top performers, but with none of the prior knowledge regarding the PSF or imaging parameters, at a fraction of the runtime.
-Amazingly, LSPARCOM is able to yield excellet reconstruction with as few as 25 high-denisty frames.
-The fact that the same version of LSPARCOM (trained from a single FOV) was used to achieve excellent results across different biological structures (microtubules vs. tubulins) with variable densities suggests that dedicated training per structure is not required (even though it is able to boost performance).
+Amazingly, LSPARCOM is able to yield excellent reconstruction with as few as 25 high-density frames.
+The fact that the same version of LSPARCOM (trained from a single FoV) was used to achieve excellent results across different biological structures with variable densities suggests that dedicated training per structure is not required (even though it is able to boost performance).